raghavmanoharanjayanthi30/portfolio/README.md

-# Data Scientist
+# About

-Hi there! 👋
+Hello there! 👋

 I’m Raghav, a Masters of Business Analytics candidate at MIT graduating in August 2024.
 I am currently working as a Graduate Research Assistant under the supervision of Professor Swati Gupta in the Operations Research Center in collaboration with Massachusetts General Hospital, applying machine learning in kidney transplant allocation.